Peptide Half-Life Chart: Complete Reference Guide for Researchers (2026)

 Which peptide has the longest half-life on this chart?

-Retatrutide has one of the longest plasma half-lives on this chart at approximately 6 days, followed closely by Semaglutide at roughly 7 days and Tirzepatide at about 5 days.
+Retatrutide has one of the longest plasma half-lives on this peptide half-life chart at approximately 6 days, followed closely by Semaglutide at roughly 7 days and Tirzepatide at about 5 days.
 These long half-lives are the result of fatty acid conjugation and albumin binding, which delay renal and enzymatic clearance.
+Learn more in our Retatrutide complete guide.

 Which peptide has the shortest half-life on this chart?